Chern Jenn-chuan: Education

+Chern graduated from National Taiwan University with a Bachelor of Science (B.S.) in civil engineering.
+He then completed graduate studies in the United States, where he earned a Master of Science (M.S.) in civil engineering from Rice University and his Ph.D. in civil engineering from Northwestern University in 1984 under professor Zdeněk P. Bažant.
+His doctoral dissertation was titled, "Creep Law of Concrete, Its Uncertainty and Effects of Drying and Cracking."

 Awards, honors and activities

-Dr. Chern is the recipient of many awards, including the Significant Contribution to 921 Chi-Chi Earthquake Reconstruction Award from the 921 Post-Disaster Recovery Commission of Cabinet: the 921 Earthquake New Campus Movement Contribution Award from the Ministry of Education.
+Chern is the recipient of many awards, including the Significant Contribution to 921 Chi-Chi Earthquake Reconstruction Award from the 921 Post-Disaster Recovery Commission of Cabinet: the 921 Earthquake New Campus Movement Contribution Award from the Ministry of Education.

 In 2008, he received the International Contribution Award from the Japan Society of Civil Engineers (JSCE).
-Dr. Chern also received the ACECC Civil Engineering Achievement Award in 2010 for his lifetime devotion and contributions to the world.
+Chern also received the ACECC Civil Engineering Achievement Award in 2010 for his lifetime devotion and contributions to the world.
 In 2015, he received the Engineering Medal, the highest honor, from the Chinese Institute of Engineers (Taiwan).